Updated: Apr 7

 What's the difference between Aquaponics and Hydroponics?

 In this system, you need to add fertiliser to the water.
 The water needs to be changed regularly because the chemicals and salts build up.
-The electrical conductivity also needs to be checked on regularly.
+The electrical conductivity also needs to be checked regularly.

 Small Aquaponics Example